vinaychilukuri/vinaychilukuri.github.io/_cases/2 - sadhguru-app.md

 I have also learnt from the book by [Donna Spencer](http://uxmastery.com/practical-ia){:target="_blank"} that one does not need to be a stickler for using only nouns or verbs in the name of consistency.
 The best labels are the ones that are unambiguous to the users.

-There was a debate if we wanted to have Donate as one of the navigation labels over "Outreach".
-However, the stakeholders strongly recommended it to be called "Donate" as it would bring an active voice and might fare better in attracting donations from the users.

 ![img center](https://notion.imgix.net/https%3A%2F%2Fstatic.notion-static.com%2Fd28e1f2e879e495f996e6c8d64027069%2FIsha-app-IA.png?w=1.0&s=76405bef14da17a7cfa8396aae868309)

 ### Prototype